 Prevention is the only cure to asbestos-caused illnesses.
 By banning asbestos, we limit exposure.
 Asbestos causes 40,000 deaths each year.

 U.S. manufacturers have phased out the use of asbestos.
 They now rely on several safer substitutes.
 Examples include polyurethane foam, amorphous silica fabric, cellulose fiber and thermoset plastic flour.
-These materials provide cost-efficient solutions to manufacturers and distributors, replacing asbestos-containing products such as insulation, cloth and paper.
+These materials provide low-cost solutions to asbestos.
+Manufacturers use these to replace asbestos products like insulation, cloth, and paper.

 The phase-out of asbestos began when significant medical evidence linked asbestos to cancer.
 Labor unions began to fight back.
 American companies phased out most uses of asbestos in the 1980s.
 By then, it was too late for the workers who had been already handling asbestos products for decades.